KalkiRio/Python/readme.md

-#Python notes
+*Python notes
-this repo isjust simple python notes
+this repo is just simple python notes